kl82slo/kl82slo.github.io/_posts/2021-09-15-0008 Qlik - Limit Acces To Data.md

 In USERID input user as 'UserDirectory' + '/' + 'UserId' or use *<br />
 REDUCTION for this one you can use any name but you will have to connect to it later.
 It specifies in which group of filters user belongs.<br />

-If you want to add multiple user yust add lines betwen [] like
+If you want to add multiple user just add lines betwen [] like
 {% highlight sql %}
 Section Access;
 [Security]: